How to Enjoy Invercargill on a Budget

 Is this village a stroke of genius or just a bit creepy?
 You decide.
 The most popular demolition company of Southland has a secret: a small village created out of their scavengers’ treasures.
 It is a great way to revisit the past of a remote region.
 The displays are so unique, in fact, that it has been featured in films, TV shows and magazines all over the world.
 The attraction is definitely worthy of a spot on our free things to do in Invercargill listicle!

-The 40-metre-high tower is one of the most prominent landmarks in the city.
+The 40-metre (131-foot) high tower is one of the most prominent landmarks in the city.
 This stunning Victorian brick building may only be used as a back-up water tower to the city, but it is still mainly a tourist attraction.
 Take the time to walk around the tower and admire what 300,000 bricks can build.

 The Victoria Railway Hotel is one of the oldest hotels in New Zealand to be still used as a hotel.
 The building features elements from many styles of architecture, including Victorian and Baroque.
 It is simply a stunning piece of architecture, reminiscent of the famous Dunedin Railway Station.
 More historic hotels can be found around the city including one that we mention in 5 Best Backpacker Hostels in Invercargill.

-The huge park covers over 80 acres of Invercargill city centre.
+The huge park covers over 30 hectares (80 acres) of Invercargill city centre.
 It is surrounded by the city’s most popular landmarks like the water tower and the Southland Museum [Update: The Southland Museum has closed].
 Many flower gardens add a touch of colour to the native bush walkways.
 The winter garden features exotic plants, the Japanese garden takes you back to the Northern Hemisphere, and the rock garden is a curiosity of its own.

 Along the small Otepuni Stream you will found a small peaceful park.
 The extremely polished garden stretches across both sides of the stream an offer tranquil picnic spots for those who want to forget that they are in a city.

 Named after the Oreti River, the long flat beach seems almost endless, stretching as far as the eyes can see.
 For those in need of a challenge, try the Oreti Beach Track.
-This 32km track takes in streams, dunes and a low tide beach before ending on Stead Street.
+This 32km (20-mile) track takes in streams, dunes and a low tide beach before ending on Stead Street.
 We also list this activity in the 10 Things to Do in Invercargill with Kids.